cocos/cocos-docs/en/animation/skeletal-animation.md

 The current runtime flow is roughly as follows:

-- All animation data is dynamically interpolated and calculated based on the current global time;
+- All animation data is dynamically interpolated and calculated based on the current global time.
-- Animation data is exported to the skeletal node tree of the scene;
+- Animation data is exported to the skeletal node tree of the scene.
-- The user and any other system can have an effect on the skinning effect by manipulating this skeleton node tree;
+- The user and any other system can have an effect on the skinning effect by manipulating this skeleton node tree.
 - Each skinning model component (SkinnedMeshRenderer) holds the common skinning model class (SkinningModel), extracts the skeleton node tree information each frame to calculate culling, uploads the complete skeleton transformation information of the current frame to UBO, and finishes skinning inside the GPU.
 For more information about skinning, please refer to the **Skinning Algorithm** section below.

 This provides the most basic support for all the following functions: